isomerpages/moe-geylangmtdpri/_co-curricular-activities/Sports & Games/Football.md

 <img style="width: 100%" height="auto" width="100%" alt="Pic 1: FIFA Football For Schools" src="/images/Picture1_FIFA_FOOTBALL_FOR_SCHOOLS.jpg">
 </div>
 <h4><strong>CCA Overview</strong></h4>
-<p>Football CCA in GMS(P) believes in giving our boys as much exposure as
+<p>At Football CCA in GMS(P), we believe in providing our students every
-possible to nurture their interest in the sport, and through it, build up the character of our players.
+opportunity to nurture their interest in the sport, and through it, build up the character of our players.
 We place a big emphasis on teamwork and encouraging one another no matter what challenges we face.</p>
 <p></p>